Chr1sC0de/database-quick-query/README.md

 $env:DBQQ_PRIVATE_KEY = ".\private_key.pem" or ".\private_key.der" or "none"
 # path to connections, supports encrypted or flat yaml files
 $env:DBQQ_CONNECTORS = ".\connections.dbqq" or ".\connections.yaml"
+# if we have aws parameter store configuration
+$env:DBQQ_SSM_NAME= "name of parameter"
 ```

 ## Initialization